Business telephone system: Electromechanical shared-control key system

-Before the advent of large-scale integrated circuits, key systems were typically composed of electromechanical components (relays) as were larger telephone switching systems.
+Before the development of large-scale integrated circuits, key systems typically consisted of electromechanical components, such as relays, as were larger telephone switching systems.

-The systems marketed in North America as the 1A, 6A, 1A1 and the 1A2 Key System are typical examples and sold for many decades.
-The 1A family of Western Electric Company (WECo) key telephone units (KTUs) were introduced in the late 1930s and remained in use to the 1950s.
+The systems marketed in North America as the 1A, 1A1, 1A2 Key System, and the 6A, are typical examples and were sold for many decades.
+The Western Electric 1A family of key telephone units (KTUs) was introduced in the late 1930s and remained in use until the 1950s.
 1A equipment was primitive and required at least two KTUs per line; one for line termination and one for station (telephone instrument) termination.
-The telephone instrument commonly used by 1A systems was the WECo 300-series telephone.
+The telephone instrument commonly used by 1A systems was the WECo 300/400-series telephone.
 Introduced in 1953, 1A1 key systems simplified wiring with a single KTU for both line and station termination, and increased the features available.
 As the 1A1 systems became commonplace, requirements for intercom features grew.
 The original intercom KTUs, WECo Model 207, were wired for a single talk link, that is, a single conversation on the intercom at a time.
 The WECo 6A dial intercom system provided two talk links and was often installed as the dial intercom in a 1A1 or 1A2 key system.
-The 6A systems were complex, troublesome and expensive, and never became popular.
-The advent of 1A2 technology in the 1964 simplified key system set up and maintenance.
-These continued to be used throughout the 1980s, when the arrival of electronic key systems with their easier installation and greater features signaled the end of electromechanical key systems.
+The 6A systems were complex, troublesome, and expensive, and never became popular.
+The advent of 1A2 technology in 1964 simplified key system setup and maintenance.
+These continued to be used throughout the 1980s when the arrival of electronic key systems with their easier installation and greater features signaled the end of electromechanical key systems.

 Two lesser-known key systems were used at airports for air traffic control communications, the 102 and 302 key systems.
-These were uniquely designed for communications between the air traffic control tower and radar approach control (RAPCON) or ground control approach (GCA), and included radio line connections.
+These were uniquely designed for communications between the air traffic control tower and radar approach control (RAPCON) or ground control approach (GCA) and included radio line connections.

 Automatic Electric Company also produced a family of key telephone equipment, some of it compatible with Western Electric equipment, but it did not gain the widespread use enjoyed by Western Electric equipment.

 Electronic shared-control system

 With the advent of LSI ICs, the same architecture could be implemented much less expensively than was possible using relays.
 In addition, it was possible to eliminate the many-wire cabling and replace it with much simpler cable similar to (or even identical to) that used by non-key systems.
-Electronic shared-control systems led quickly to the modern hybrid telephone system, as the features of PBX and key system quickly merged.
+Electronic shared-control systems led quickly to the modern hybrid telephone system, as the features of PBXs and key systems quickly merged.
 One of the most recognized such systems is the AT&T Merlin.

 Additionally, these more modern systems allowed a diverse set of features including: